Valken/python-cdk/.github/README.md

 - "What's the best way to structure my CDK stacks?"
 - "How do I set up X-Ray tracing for my Lambda?"

-### AWS Lambda Powertools Expert
+### FastAPI Expert
-**File**: `agents/aws-lambda-powertools-expert.agent.md`
+**File**: `agents/aws-lambda-powertools-expert.agent.md` *(Note: This agent still uses the old filename but now focuses on FastAPI)*

-Expert agent for AWS Lambda Powertools API development.
+Expert agent for FastAPI API development on AWS Lambda.
 Specializes in:
-- **Event Handler**: APIGatewayHttpResolver, Router pattern, route decorators
+- **FastAPI with Mangum**: API development with Lambda adapter
 - **Validation**: Pydantic integration, request/response models
-- **Observability**: Logger, Tracer (X-Ray), Metrics, correlation IDs
 - **Route Organization**: RESTful API design, parameter handling
-- **Error Handling**: Built-in exceptions, custom responses
+- **Error Handling**: HTTP exceptions, custom responses
 - **Testing**: Unit test patterns for route handlers
+- **AWS Integration**: DynamoDB, SSM Parameter Store, CloudWatch

 **Usage**: `@aws-lambda-powertools-expert <your question>`

 **Example Questions**:
 - "How do I add query parameters with validation to my GET endpoint?"
 - "What's the best way to organize my API routes?"
-- "How do I implement structured logging in my handlers?"
 - "How do I use Pydantic discriminated unions for polymorphic data?"
+- "How do I integrate FastAPI with DynamoDB?"

 ## 📋 Instructions